 The Madinat al Zahra visit has to be planned in advance because you will take a special bus ride, if not coming in your own car.
 The ride takes about 20 minutes and the bus will take you to the museum complex where details related to the site are displayed, along with its remains.

 TIP: There are another 1,5 Euros to be paid at the entrance, but you will also be offered to see a short 12-minute-video.
-This is the Madinat’s story displayed in 3D, extremely interesting.
+This is Madinat’s story displayed in 3D, extremely interesting.

 When you see the museum, you will take a “local” bus which rides to the actual palace for five minutes or so.
 (The same one is to be taken back to catch the yellow bus to Cordoba.)
 And there – the hill stretches with some great views and the remains of this 10-century beauty!

-The Alcazar was built by Alphonso XI in 1328 in order to welcome queen Isabel and king Ferdinand.
+The Alcazar in Cordoba was built by Alphonso XI in 1328 in order to welcome queen Isabel and king Ferdinand.
 This is where Cristopher Columbus was received for the first time.
 Alphonso XI also built the old Synagogue, one of three that nowadays exist in Spain and the only one in Andalusia.

 Even though it was built for the Christian monarchs, the architecture of the Alcazar is typically Moorish with fountains, ponds and aromatic herbs.
 (The entrance fee is 5 Euros.)